A Faster Generalized Two-Stage Approximate Top-K: Problem Setup

-\textbf{Objective:} The objective is to \textit{minimize the time} required for this operation while \textit{maximizing expected recall}.
-Specifically, we aim to expand the Pareto frontier for the trade-off between latency and expected recall objectives.
+\textbf{Objective.} The goal is to \textit{minimize the time} required for this operation while \textit{maximizing expected recall}, thereby improving the Pareto frontier describing the trade-off between latency and expected recall objectives.